eigerco/uniffi-zcash-lib/CONTRIBUTING.md

 ### <a href="executing-tests"></a> Executing the tests

-It should be enough with
+It should be enough with:

 ```bash
 $ cargo test